Who We Are

 Twin Cities Habitat for Humanity logo

-Under former DSI Director Ricardo Cervantes’ leadership, the department coordinated the City’s volunteer efforts with Twin Cities Habitat for Humanity, engaging City departments, the Office of the Mayor, and City Council in helping to build a “Saint Paul for all.”
+Under former DSI Director Ricardo Cervantes’ leadership, the department coordinated the city’s volunteer efforts with Twin Cities Habitat for Humanity, engaging city departments, the Office of the Mayor, and City Council in helping to build a “Saint Paul for all.”

 Each year approximately:

-• 110 City staff participate
+• 110 city staff participate

-• 16 different departments are represented
+• 16 departments are represented

 • 825 hours are invested as staff use a day of their personal vacation time